MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-create-contact-companies.md

    Alternatively, if you have a number series for contacts on the **Marketing Setup** page, you can select <kbd>Enter</kbd> to insert the next available contact number.
 4. Fill in the remaining fields as required. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-## <a name="to-create-a-contact-from-a-customer-vendor-or-bank-account"></a>To create a contact from a customer, vendor, or bank account
+## To create a contact from a customer, vendor, or bank account

 If you have existing customers, vendors, and bank accounts you want to create contact cards for, you can use the **Create Contacts from** batch jobs.
 When you create a contact this way, the contact information is later synchronised with the related customer, vendor, or bank account information.
 Learn more at [Synchronising Contacts with Customers, Vendors, Employees, and Bank Accounts](marketing-create-contact-companies.md#synchronizing-contacts-with-customers-vendors-employees-and-bank-accounts).